 The purpose of establishing the IAEA LEU Bank is to provide IAEA member states that do not have uranium enrichment technologies with a guaranteed supply of raw materials for the production of nuclear fuel.
 In the event of an interruption in the supply of this raw material, consumer countries can use the material stored in the LEU Bank.
 The UMP site was chosen as the one that best meets the IAEA criteria: availability of infrastructure and qualified personnel, reliable physical protection system, transport infrastructure and accessibility.
 In addition, the Plant has been following the IAEA safeguards regime for 20 years.

 On December 28, 2018, Kazatomprom, UMP and Cameco concluded an Agreement on granting the right for Kazakhstan part to use uranium refining and conversion technologies.

 On January 28, 2020, the technologies were transferred to Kazatomprom.
 Currently, in order to assess the possibility of introducing the obtained uranium refining technology, UMP is implementing the investment project “Building 600.
 Reconstruction.
-Refinery production of uranium nitrous oxide with a capacity of 6,000 tons of uranium per year.
+6,000 TPA uranium nitrous oxide refinery production.

 Select the type of news about Kazatomprom you wish to receive

 Thank you for your feedback